Korede Osundina

-Oluwakorede David "Korede" Osundina (born February 13, 2004) is an American professional soccer player who plays as a forward for USL Championship side Orange County SC.
+Oluwakorede David Osundina (born February 13, 2004) is an American professional soccer player who plays as a forward for Casa Pia in the Primeira Liga.

-Career
+Club career

 Youth

 Osundina was born in Naperville, Illinois, but raised in Redmond, Washington, where he played six seasons with Crossfire Premier.
 In September 2020, Osundina made the move to join the Barça Residency Academy in Casa Grande, Arizona to compete in the MLS Next.
 During that time, he played for the club's U19 team that advanced to the Round of 16 in the 2021 MLS Next Cup after entering the tournament as the undefeated No.1 seed.
 Osundina verbally committed to playing college soccer at Cornell University in 2022.

-Professional
+Orange County SC

 On January 20, 2022, Osundina signed a multi-year contract with USL Championship club Orange County SC.
-He debuted for the club on March 12, 2022 as an 76th–minute substitute during a 1–2 loss to Colorado Springs Switchbacks.
+He debuted for the club on March 12, 2022, as an 76th–minute substitute during a 1–2 loss to Colorado Springs Switchbacks.

+Feyenoord

+On August 30, 2023, Osundina joined Dutch club Feyenoord on a three-year contract.
+As part of the move, Osundina will spend the 2023–2024 season on loan at second-tier club FC Dordrecht.

+Casa Pia

+On February 1, 2025, Osundina moved to Primeira Liga side Casa Pia.

+Personal life

+Born in the United States, Osundina is of Nigerian descent.